Last revised:

 Can erectile dysfunction indicate infertility?

-ED is the inability to achieve or maintain an erection.
-It is extremely common, affecting around 30 million men in the United States.
-Studies show that ED is associated with poor semen quality, but this very much depends on what’s causing the issue.
+Erectile dysfunction is the inability to achieve or maintain an erection.
+It is very common, affecting around 30 million men in the United States.
+Studies have associated erectile dysfunction with poor semen quality, but the relationship between fertility and ED is typically indirect.5

 • Cardiovascular problems